theedge1620/govgoo/README.md

 ###  What I would do next time

 If done over, or in the future, I would like to look into using React for this project, and possibly TypeScript for display of results.
 There are potential applications at my work that could benefit from using these libraries.
+I would also add in some additional information on whether the user wants to see the amount of travel required for each position in case that is a factor.